Statement of Intent

 At Wath Central, we aim to provide children with mathematical proficiency which involves confidence and competence with a range of disciplines.
 As a team, we offer children a curriculum that promotes a fluent understanding of the number system, an ability to solve problems and the skills required to mathematically reason.

 Our lessons are engaging, challenging and supportive.
 The children leave our school with enquiring minds and a skill set that will become an integral part of their success in the future.

 To do this, Wath Central aims:

-To use elements of a mastery approach to deliver our curriculum.
+To plan small, achievable steps when delivering our curriculum.
 By spending longer on topics, working on small steps and presenting concepts in a variety of ways, children are able to explore maths in more depth.

 2. To teach new concepts that are crucial to children’s futures, gain a secure understanding of the number system and retain skills that can be applied in a range of contexts.